LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

    Specifies if :ref:`compensated summation (and the incremental form) <ARKODE.Mathematics.SPRKStep.Compensated>` should be used where applicable.

+   This increases the computational cost by 2 extra vector operations per stage and an additional 5 per time step.
+It also requires one extra vector to be stored.
+However, it is signficantly more robust to roundoff error accumulation.

    :param arkode_mem: pointer to the SPRKStep memory block.
    :param onoff: should compensated summation be used (1) or not (0)

    :retval ARK_SUCCESS: if successful
    :retval ARK_MEM_NULL: if the SPRKStep memory is ``NULL``
    :retval ARK_ILL_INPUT: if an argument has an illegal value

-   **Notes:**
-      This increases the computational cost by 2 extra vector operations per stage and an additional 5 per time step.
-It also requires one extra vector to be stored.
-      However, it is signficantly more robust to roundoff error accumulation.

 .. _ARKODE.Usage.SPRKStep.SPRKStepRootfindingInput: